Apple's "Find My" app was fundamentally redesigned last year, and now it's set to add more useful features.

 Notification features in Find My on iOS 14

-According to the iOS 14 code, the "Find My" app will receive a notification function - location alarms.
-These are activated when devices do not arrive at certain locations at certain times of the day.
+According to the iOS 14 code, the "Find My" app will receive a notification feature – location alerts.
+These will be activated when devices are not present at certain locations at certain times of day.
 Currently, it is possible to receive a notification when leaving or arriving.
-This will expand the existing notification function.
+This will expand the existing notification feature.
 But that's not all.
-It should also be possible to receive a notification when a person leaves a certain location too early.
-For example, parents could check whether their children leave a friend or school early.
+It will also be possible to receive a notification when a person leaves a certain location early.
+This would allow parents, for example, to check whether their children are leaving a friend's house or school early.

 The augmented reality mode